Compare Flights to Buenos Aires, Argentina

 When is The Best Time to Visit Buenos Aires?

 The best time to visit Buenos Aires is during its two shoulder seasons.
 From April to June (autumn) and September to December (spring), you'll find mild temperatures, few crowds and reasonable hotel prices.
-So you'll be able to avoid long lines at the city's attractions and pick up deals on tours, accommodation and flights.
+So you'll be able to avoid long lines at the city's attractions and pick up deals on tours, accommodation and cheap flights.

 The most popular time to visit is during the city's summer months.
 January to February is the Buenos Aires peak tourist season, and as the temperatures start to rise so do the hotel rates.
 While there are loads of free events during this time, the summer crowds are thick, and the city's attractions will be bursting with people.
 To make sure you get a decent price on your accommodation during this time, book several months in advance.